garagepoort/Tubing/readme.md

 ```

 ### Conditional Bean instantiation
-Mc-Ioc allows you to instantiate beans conditionally depending on configuration properties.
+Tubing allows you to instantiate beans conditionally depending on configuration properties.
 Let's say you support mysql and sqlite database in your plugin.
 Maybe you also have 2 different repository implementations to support that.

 Within the configuration file users of the plugin can set a storage type: